crxdelv/crespot/docs/index.md

 ### :key: Must-read informations

+1. `User` object is not included as it lacks of usage due to the unauthenticated access.
+2. Some properties are not added, such as `href` and `uri`.

+**Additional informations**

 1. Simplified objects are named with the postfix `Snippet`.
 For example, `ArtistSnippet` is the simplified object of `Artist`.
 2. Every objects (excluding detail objects) have the property `_token` and `_market`.
 3. Every snippets have the method `get_real` <kbd>:globe_with_meridians:</kbd> that returns a non-snippet class instance.
 4. <kbd>:globe_with_meridians:</kbd> badge signifies that the method uses http request(s).
 5. <kbd>Nullable</kbd> are properties that can be `None`, while <kbd>Undefinable</kbd> are properties that can not exist.

-**Excluded things**

-1. `User` object is not included as it lacks of usage due to the unauthenticated access.
-2. Some properties are not added, such as `href` and `uri`.

 ### :book: What is crespot?
 crespot is basically a python wrapper for spotify's web api.
 The greatest thing about crespot is it allows you to access spotify without any access token.